FadriPestalozzi/nestergy/README.md

 # Nestergy

-Want to supply your home with renewable electricity and heat?
+Want to supply your home with renewable electricity and heat 24/7/365?

 Nestergy helps you take an informed decision based on:

 - your location,
 - your budget, and
-- the expanding sea of technological possibilities available right now.
+- the expanding sea of technological possibilities available right now

-## Minimum Viable Product (MVP)

-The initial goal of Nestergy is to build a Minimum Viable Product (MVP) that provides core functionality to help users evaluate renewable energy options at their location.
+🦾🫀🐍

+# Overview

+Nestergy is a web-based platform designed to guide homeowners in selecting renewable energy solutions.

+Based on your location (latitude and longitude), Nestergy retrieves climate data — such as temperature range and sunshine hours to provide tailored recommendations for solar panel installations and storage requirements.

+The platform aims to simplify the decision-making process, considering factors like energy needs, budget constraints, and local climate conditions.

+# Key Features (MVP)

+Since this is an ambitious project touching on various technical challenges and ongoing research, the project is starting off with an MVP, focusing on solar power in the USA using only commercially available litium-ion batteries.
 The MVP will include:

+## Location-Based Climate Data:

+Based on user location input (latitude, longitude), fetch corresponding climate data (daily min-max across entire year) based on reference period (e.g. 3 years):

+- temperature (C)
+- solar radiation (W/m²)
+- sunshine (h/d)

+## Solar Recommendations:

+Suggests solar panel solutions based on climate data and user preferences.

+## Energy Storage:

+Suggest eletric storage capacity (kWh) per person to cover lowest production period for user input location and get associated cost.

+## Agent

+To keep Nestergy up to date with developments in renewable energy and storage solutions, an agent will be developed.

+This agend will continuously update the platform’s technology database with the latest state-of-the-art advancements in renewable electricity, heat generation, and energy storage.
+This agent will:

+### Scrape Data:

+Automatically gather data from trusted sources (e.g., industry reports, renewable energy journals, manufacturer websites) on new solar panels, heat pumps, and energy storage systems (e.g., lithium-ion, solid-state batteries).

+### Update Recommendations:

+Integrate the latest technologies into Nestergy’s recommendation engine, ensuring users receive suggestions based on cutting-edge options.

+### Example Impact:

+If a new high-efficiency solar panel (e.g., 25% efficiency vs. 20% for current models) enters the market in 2026, the agent will update Nestergy’s database, allowing users to benefit from improved recommendations.

+### Implementation Plan:

+- Use web scraping to collect data.
+- Store technology data in a structured database.
+- Develop an update pipeline to refresh recommendations weekly or monthly.

+# Key Features (extension plans)

+Nestergy can be expanded with the following features to enhance its
+capabilities:

-### Location-Based Recommendations:
+### Location-Based Climate Data (extended):

-Input your location to get tailored suggestions for renewable energy solutions (e.g., solar, wind, geothermal) suitable for your area.
+- access to running water for hydropower
+- wind speed for wind energy
+- geothermal suitability for combined heat and power
+- access to biomass for combined heat and power

 ### Budget Calculator:

 Enter your budget to see which technologies fit your financial constraints.

-### Technology Overview:

-A simple list of available renewable energy technologies with basic pros and cons.

-The MVP will focus on a user-friendly interface and essential features to validate the concept and gather user feedback.

-## Ideas to Extend and Grow Functionality Once MVP is established

-Nestergy can be expanded with the following features to enhance its
-capabilities:

 ### Advanced Cost Estimation: